-E15 Means More Power With Fewer Emissions And Better Economy
+E15 Means More Power With Fewer Emissions and Better Economy

 The higher percentage of ethanol in E15 provides a significant advantage in getting more power out of these smaller engines.
 Just as it was originally used in the 1920s as an octane enhancer and knock reducer, the higher ethanol content of E15 is the key to producing the higher-octane fuels that these next-generation engines will require.

 The higher compression ratios that will be used in these new, more powerful engines must have improved fuel with more octane to operate efficiently and safely.
-E15 is the solution to meeting these new standards for both fuel-efficiency and greenhouse gas emissions.
+E15 is the solution to meeting these new standards for both fuel efficiency and greenhouse gas emissions.
 Pure ethanol has a very high octane rating of 113.
 It is the most cost-effective source for boosting octane and knock resistance.
 Period.
-It is also the cleanest and the safest.
+It is also the cleanest and safest.

-Most New Vehicles Are Approved To Use E15
+Most New Vehicles Are Approved to Use E15

 As the manufacturers of cars and trucks prepare for a future that includes E15 as the preferred fuel for their new more efficient vehicles, they have been testing and approving the use of this next-generation fuel in their current vehicles.

-E15 Has Long Term Benefits
+E15 Has Long-Term Benefits

 Because E15 contains more ethanol and therefore less gasoline than E10, one immediate benefit is to reduce our dependence on oil for vehicle fuel.
 This alone could reduce gasoline consumption by as much as 4.4 percent by 2040, according to a recent MIT study.
 It could also reduce CO2 emissions by up to 35 metric tons per year.
 That’s a win-win!

-Is E15 Safe For Your Car, Truck Or SUV?
+Is E15 Safe for Your Car, Truck, or SUV?

 If your vehicle appears in the list above, you should have no problem using E15.
 During the last three years, E15 has established itself as an economical, safe, and popular vehicle fuel, with E15-fueled vehicles covering almost 200 million miles.
 There has not been a single verifiable case of poor performance or engine damage reported during that time, proving that ethanol is not bad for your engine.
 An extra bonus is that even though E15 has higher octane than E10, it normally costs you less per gallon.

-Where To Find E15
+Where to Find E15

 The availability of E15 has been ramping up slowly.
 Because there are not yet any vehicles on the roads that are required to use E15, the appearance of E15 pumps at gas stations is proceeding at a measured pace.
 The government does have programs in place that encourage fuel retailers to install E15 pumps, and that is helping to increase the availability of E15.

-Beyond E15 – Higher Octane Ethanol Fuels Are In Our Future
+Beyond E15: Higher Octane Ethanol Fuels Are in Our Future

-As exciting as these new developments in vehicle fuel-efficiency are, this may just be the beginning.
+As exciting as these new developments in vehicle fuel efficiency are, this may just be the beginning.
 Once we successfully transition to the next generation of cars, trucks, and SUVs powered by E15, the challenge to achieve even greater results will still face us.
 Future fuels with blends of 20 percent, 30 percent, and even 40 percent ethanol may become commonplace.
 As we enter that brave new world of previously unimagined fuel economy and reduced emissions, we will look back upon these early days when E15 became commonplace.
 This will be where it all started, where the path to a brighter, cleaner, high-octane future, using the full potential of ethanol, truly began.
 Not only is ethanol not bad for your engine, but it is also the key to a less oil-dependent world that has cleaner air for us all to breathe.

 Will you be a part of the transition to an ethanol future?
 Join the move to E15.
 You can use it today, and you can count on it tomorrow.